Sorry, the Off-By-One web browser is not supported!

 We use Mauna Loa Observatory data because it has the longest high-quality measurement record.
 But CO2 levels are also measured in other places, such as Cape Grim[2], Tasmania (“CGO”), where CO2 levels average about 4 ppmv lower [spreadsheet], and the seasonal cycle is very different.

-Click here for a downloadable, bookmarkable image (or in Internet Explorer, you can use PrtScn).
+Click here for a downloadable, bookmarkable image (or use PrtScn).

 We also have a similar graph for methane (CH4), and a combined graph with both CO2 and CH4.